-There are several types of master's degree programs for librarians, but all offer instruction in how to best assist patrons, technology and library administration.
-Read on to learn about prerequisites, curriculum and certification requirements for librarians.
+There are several types of master's degree programs for librarians, but all offer instruction in how to best assist patrons, use technology and perform library administration.
+Read on to learn about prerequisites, curricula and certification requirements for librarians.

-All have the goal of preparing students to manage a library and its services.
+All of these programs have the goal of preparing students to manage a library and its services.
 Additionally, elective courses can help prepare students for specific library needs.
-Students learn about reference materials, research methods and organization of materials in addition to studying library management.
+Students learn about reference materials, research methods and organization of materials, in addition to studying library management.
 A practicum in a library may be required.
-Most programs call for 36-40 credit hours of study and can be completed in about two years.
+Most programs call for 36-40 credit-hours of study and can be completed in about two years.
 Some programs are available online.